ToshioCP/Gtk4-tutorial/gfm/sec12.md

 "open-response" signal has one parameter.
 - 25: The type of the parameter.
 `G_TYPE_INT` is a type of integer.
-Such fundamental types are described in [GObject API reference](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html).
+Such fundamental types are described in [GObject reference manual](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html).

 The handlers are declared as follows.